dracory/taskstore/docs/overview.md

 ## Core Concepts

 ### 1. Store
-The `Store` is the central component that manages the connection to the database and provides methods to interact with tasks and queues.
+The `Store` is the central component that manages the connection to the database and provides methods to interact with task definitions and task queues.
 It handles:
 - Database connection and migration (`AutoMigrate`).
-- Task management (Create, Update, Delete, Find).
+- Task definition management (Create, Update, Delete, Find).
-- Queue management (Enqueue, Process, Status updates).
+- Task queue management (Enqueue, Process, Status updates).

-### 2. Task
+### 2. Task Definition
-A `Task` represents a definition of a unit of work.
+A task definition represents a unit of work.
 It is identified by a unique **Alias**.
 - **Properties**: Alias, Title, Description, Status (Active/Canceled).
-- **Handler**: Each task is associated with a `TaskHandlerInterface` implementation that defines the actual logic (`Handle` method).
+- **Handler**: Each task definition is associated with a `TaskHandlerInterface` implementation that defines the actual logic (`Handle` method).

-### 3. Queue
+### 3. Task Queue
-A `Queue` item represents a specific instance of a task to be executed.
+A task queue item represents a specific instance of a task to be executed.
 - **Properties**:
     - `ID`: Unique identifier.
     - `TaskID`: Reference to the parent Task.